6 examples of insurance fraud

 • Intentionally causing damage

-• Claiming more damage than was actually suffered
+• Claiming more damages than actually suffered

-• Pretending to suffer damage or distorting the facts
+• Pretending harm or distorting the facts

 #2 Lying or withholding information on an insurance application